Marcela Lombardo Otero

-Marcela Lombardo Otero (20 March 1926 – 5 March 2018) was a Mexican politician, daughter of the leftist Vicente Lombardo Toledano, founder of the Popular Socialist Party.
+Marcela Lombardo Otero (20 March 1926 – 5 March 2018) was a Mexican politician, the daughter of the leftist Vicente Lombardo Toledano, founder of the Popular Socialist Party (PPS).
 She was a deputy during the L and LIV Legislatures, from 1976 to 1979 and 1988 to 1991.
-In the 1988 election, she was the only female candidate from any of the parties that formed the FDN (National Democratic Front, the left wing coalition) to win her seat in congress by majority.
+In the 1988 election, she was the only female candidate from any of the parties that formed the FDN (National Democratic Front, the left wing coalition) to win her seat in Congress (for the Federal District's 38th) by majority.